vitalyper/hckthn_jpm/mvn_multi/README.md

-Sample Maven multi-module project to be used as guine pig for Clojure POC.
+Sample Maven multi-module project to be used as guinea pig for Clojure POC.

  * parent - has modules, common properties and dependencies
   * api - public interface for REST web service